Zanzibar

 Breakfast @ hotel

-Kayak to an island nearby
+Paddle Boarding to an island nearby

 Lunch @ Paradise City and Jetsurf*

-Nungwi Beach (Beware of the beach boys)
+Nungwi Beach (beware of the beach boys)

 Dinner @ Paradise City and Jetsurf*